Last Updated on by

 I can say with 100% certainty that I would have not made it through my two longest races (currently a 90 mile/24 hour and 100 mile race) without the support of an amazing crew.
 And what did these people get in return?
 My cranky, hungry self at 3:00 in the morning while they froze their butts off.

-Being a support system for a runner, whether it be their first 5k or tenth 100 miler, is a wildly selfless act and an incredible gift.
+Being a support system for a runner, whether it be their first 5k or tenth 100 miler, is a wildly selfless act and an incredible gift (and incredibly helpful for the runner).
 Whether it’s simply driving your runner to and from their race, helping bandage blisters, or pacing some overnight miles, your runner will definitely appreciate your time and generosity.

 This holiday season, I’m certainly not suggesting you become a Scrooge.
 Give gifts, share the joy!
 But consider making some of those “gifts” the gift of an experience, or a practical, non material item.
 Your runner (and the Earth) will thank you!